boogas0/CTF-Writeups/RopEmporium_fluff64/readme.md

 ```

-We will use the same method that was used to solve write4.
-Call system() with '/bin/sh', all we need to do that is a gadget that can write to somewhere in memory and pop gadgets to go with it.
+We will use the same method that was used to solve write4: call system() with '/bin/sh'.
+All we need to call system('/bin/sh') is a gadget that can write to somewhere in memory and pop gadgets to go with it.

 #### writeGadget:
 ```Assembly